FC Thy-Thisted Q

 Football Club Thy-Thisted Q is a Danish women's football club based in Thisted, Denmark.
-The club is currently playing in the Danish top division, the Elitedivisionen, and they play their home matches at the Sparekassen Thy Arena.
+The club is currently playing in the Danish second division, the B-Liga, and they play their home matches at the Sparekassen Thy Arena.
 The team was previously a part of Thisted FC.

 FC Thy-Thisted Q is a superstructure between the following five clubs: Koldby Hørdum IF, Nors B, IF Nordthy, Frøstrup Hannæs IF and Thisted FC.

 They promoted to the Danish League, Elitedivisionen, in 2018 and qualified for the Championship round, in their first season.